shuiallen/p3.nanners.biz/README.md

 *   Print the roster table in a new tab ala Card-o-matic *
 * Minor issues/incomplete functionality
-*	I would spend more time on this but I want to get started on P4
+*	Racer names are still hardcoded.
+I would spend more time on this but I want to get started on P4 *
-*	The preview roster layout is terrible, the buttons are not displaying correctly
-*	and I haven't had time to figure out how to print
-*
 * Roster Assignment Features
 *
-*  Setup the racer slots - racer names are still hardcoded
+*  Setup the racer slots -
 *  Initialize bib and assignment board based on gender and school selection
 *
 *  Implemented actions: